-Mobilization plans vary from Group to Group, and each Group must keep the ASRC Alert Officers up to date on Group alert and mobilization plans, but three general principles apply.
+Mobilization plans vary from Group to Group, and each Group must keep the ASRC Alert Officers up to date on alert and mobilization plans, but the following general principles apply.

-- The Group level callout is carried out or supervised by a Dispatch Officer (DO) selected by the ASRC IC.
+- 1. The Group level callout is carried out or supervised by a Dispatch Officer (DO) selected by the ASRC IC.
 Since the DO's duties ideally involve radio communications, the ASRC IC will often appoint an amateur radio operator (ham) to be DO. - 2.
-If an Overhead Team (OHT) is appropriate, as for most requests for assistance with a managing a lost person search, the ASRC IC appoints an Overhead Team Leader (OHT Leader) who selects the members of his Team and departs for the incident area.
-(As soon as the OHT reaches the area, the OHT Leader will become the new ASRC IC.) - 3.
-If a Quick Response Team (QR Team) is appropriate, the ASRC IC appoints a Quick Response Team Leader (QRT Leader) and the QRT Leader assembles his QR Team. - 4.
-If a Conference-wide callout is appropriate, the ASRC IC alerts DO's in all ASRC Groups, which then follow their own mobilization procedures. - 5.
-Although the ASRC IC may appoint himself OHT Leader, an interim ASRC IC will be appointed to serve while the OHT Leader is traveling.
-It is also possible for the ASRC IC to appoint himself QRT Leader; however, even a simple rescue may escalate into a difficult situation lasting many hours and requiring major management decisions.
-Therefore, the ASRC IC will very rarely travel to the scene or go into the field without appointing an interim ASRC IC, because in a car, plane, or on the mountain he is isolated from his lines of communication and command.
+If an Overhead Team is appropriate, as for most requests for assistance with a managing a lost person search, the ASRC IC appoints an Overhead Team Leader who selects the members of his Team and departs for the incident area.
+(As soon as the Overhead Team reaches the area, the Overhead Team Leader will become the new ASRC IC.) - 3.
+If a Quick Response Team (QR Team) is appropriate, the ASRC IC appoints a Quick Response Team Leader (QR Team Leader) and the QR Team Leader assembles his QR Team.
+When dispatching an Overhead Team or QR Team, the ASRC IC will generally send the team from the Group which can get a qualified team to the scene first.
+Depending on Group capabilities and air transportation arrangements, this may or may not be the Group closest to the scene.
+Since the AO generally appoints and ASRC IC from the Group which will provide the QR Team or Overhead Team, the ASRC IC ususally dispatching a team from his own Group.
+(Having an ASRC IC and QR Team from different Groups causes communication and coordination difficulties, and is to be avoided unless there are overriding reasons for it.) - 4.
+If a Conference-wide callout is appropriate, the ASRC IC alerts DO's in all ASRC Groups, which then follow their own mobilization procedures.
+As a general principle, the ASRC IC should keep some ASRC resources in reserve, should there be a subsequent request for ASRC assistance for a second mission, especially if the callout is for an operation outside the ASRC's usual area of operations. - 5.
+Other types of response are possible, and it is up to the ASRC AO and ASRC IC to formulate appropriate plans. - 6.
+Although the ASRC IC may appoint himself Overhead Team Leader, an interim ASRC IC will be appointed to serve while the Overhead Team Leader is traveling.
+It is also possible for the ASRC IC to appoint himself QR Team Leader; however, even a simple rescue may escalate into a difficult situation lasting many hours and requiring major management decisions.
+Therefore, the ASRC IC will very rarely travel to the scene or go into the field without appointing an interim ASRC IC, because in a car, on a plane, or up the mountain he is isolated from his lines of communication and command.